 We suggest that you complete your required continuing education hours at least sixty (60) days prior to the expiration date of your license to allow sufficient time for your provider to submit the necessary information and for the California Department of Insurance to update your records.
 If hours are completed at the end of your renewal term, the license renewal process may be delayed while your hours are processed.

 Inquiries should be made 60 days after the course completion date.
-To check your continuing education hours, you may call our 24-hour Interactive Voice Response System at (800) 967-9331or (916) 322-3555 to hear your hours and/or receive a FAX of those hours; or you may visit our License Status Inquiry Web page, for on-line license status information.
+To check your continuing education hours, you may visit our License Status Inquiry Web page, for on-line license status information.

 The continuing education provider has 30 days from the course completion date to submit the student roster to the department.
-The California Department of Insurance needs a reasonable amount of time to enter the completed hours into the database, which may take up to 30 days.
-If it has been more than 60 days since you completed the course, contact the provider to verify both your social security and license numbers with the provider and request that they submit the student roster to the California Department of Insurance.
+If it has been more than 30 days since you completed the course, contact the provider to verify both your social security and license numbers with the provider and request that they submit the student roster to the California Department of Insurance.

 For correspondence courses, the education provider sets their own policies as to how completion dates are determined.
 They can choose whether it is by postmark date, receipt date, grading date, etc. All students will receive credit based on the policy the provider sets forth, without exceptions.
 Please verify with the provider's policy for completion dates at the time of purchasing the course.